patrick-amusivwa/MS1-pawsandclaws/README.md

 #### Usability Testing

 This website has been tested on screen sizes ranging from 320px to 1693px using developer tools.
 All links are functional and the website is well presented between these sizes.
+To ensure that the navbar toggler does not wrap beneath the navbar brand, a media query was used to target very small screen sizes and make the navbar brand font smaller.
+The other navbar links are also resized at smaller sizes to indicate hierarchy.
 On screens bigger than 1500px, the website is still functional and no elements stretch or warp.
 Text remains clear on very small to very large sizes.

 Wave was used to asses the accessibility of the website.
 No errors or contrast errors were present.